dgollub/dbuildtime/README.md

 dbuildtime is not designed or written to be binary compatible with ctime output files.
 It may work, it may not work.

+# How To Build

+Make sure you have the latest (D compiler)[http://dlang.org/] installed.
+I use (DMD Compiler v2.071.0)[http://dlang.org/download.html].

+Use (dub)[https://code.dlang.org/getting_started] to build dbuildtime.

+Alternativly you can use the `build.sh` script to build dbuildtime.

 # Usage

 dbuildtime is a simple utility that helps you keep track of how much time you spend building your projects.